 Undergraduate students in the Master of Athletic Training who do not maintain good academic standing are dismissed from the athletic training program.
 Undergraduate students who are not allowed to continue in the Master of Athletic Training program but remain in good standing at the university as an undergraduate student, are allowed to continue with their undergraduate degree course of study.
 Refer to the Master of Athletic Training Student Handbook for process to appeal a dismissal from the program.

-Satisfactory Academic Progress: there are other SAP conditions for which students are responsible and are applied to all students in the program, both professional and undergraduate.
+There are other SAP conditions for which students are responsible and are applied to all students in the program, both professional and undergraduate.
 Refer to the complete SAP policy on the OSFA website.

 RWAR/SAP Appeal Process